brpandey/leetcode-notes/sys-design/hacking/26_newsfeed_timeline.md

 #### Memory

-Estimate the newsfeeds/timeline amount that are computed beforehand and kept memory:
+Estimate the newsfeeds/timeline amount that are computed beforehand and kept in memory:

 * Assuming we can correctly predict the newsfeeds and timelines that will be accessed in the next half hour, the memory usage of the cache is: